AtomicLinkRPC/alr-preview/docs/benchmarks.md

 | **ALR**  |            899,438 |

 ### DocumentProcessingCB
 100 documents are streamed concurrently via client-side reactors.
 Each document is sent in 10,000 chunks.
-The server processes and returns results per chunk (AI suggested test).
+The service processes and returns results per chunk (AI suggested test).

 |          | 100 Threads (RPC/s) |
 | -------- | -------------------:|